jack0088/cavemen-amulet/README.md

-# smuggler
+# smugglers

+is a stupid tetris-like game prototype.
-Your are a people smuggler.
-Fill up a boat as good as you can.
+Imagine that you're a people smuggler - fill up a boat as good as you can.